GuruCharan94/gurucharan94.github.io/_drafts/2020-04-18-basic-language-concepts-of-go-continued.md

 excerpt: ""
 ---

+This is part 3 of a [multi-part series of blog posts on learning Go](https://www.gurucharan.in/lets-go/).

 In this post, we will understand how to control the flow of code with if conditionals, for loops, switches and defers.

 ## Loops in Go